laminas/tutorials/doc/book/in-depth-guide/first-module.md

 and lastly comes the name of the action that we are accessing (again without the suffix 'action').
 As a templated string, you can think of it as:
 `view/{namespace}/{controller}/{action}.phtml`.
-This has become a community standard but you you have the freedom to specify custom paths if desired.
+This has become a community standard but you have the freedom to specify custom paths if desired.

 However creating this file alone is not enough and this brings as to the final topic of this part of the tutorial.
 We need to let the application know where